alessandromr/wordpress-terraform-aws/README.md

 docker push 629528675260.dkr.ecr.eu-west-1.amazonaws.com/example-site-shared-infra-prod-nginx:latest
 ```

 Where `629528675260.dkr.ecr.eu-west-1.amazonaws.com/example-site-shared-infra-prod-nginx:latest` and `629528675260.dkr.ecr.eu-west-1.amazonaws.com/example-site-shared-infra-prod-wordpress:latest` are the URLs to your ECR repository.
+Both images are based on alpine and are pretty light, ECR indicates these values as their size:

+- NGINX 9.69MB
+- WORDPRESS 81.49MB

 ## Architectural choices